DataTalksClub/data-engineering-zoomcamp/04-analytics-engineering/README.md

     ![](../images/dbt-test-dim-monthly.png)

-    -  the `dbt.date_trunc` is referred to 'cross database macros'
+    -  the `dbt.date_trunc` is referred to as `'cross database macros'`
 4.  another package we had used unconsciously is the `Generate model` command when we created our tables
-5.  we're using the [generate_model_yaml-source](https://github.com/dbt-labs/dbt-codegen/tree/0.12.1/?tab=readme-ov-file#generate_model_yaml-source) code generator.
+5.  we're gonna use the [generate_model_yaml-source](https://github.com/dbt-labs/dbt-codegen/tree/0.12.1/?tab=readme-ov-file#generate_model_yaml-source) code generator.
-    -  in order for the generator to generate documentation yaml code, the schema.yml must contain the column names, description and tests being done
+    -  in order for the generator to generate documentation yaml code, the schema.yml must contain the column names, description and tests required
     -  paste this block into a new file (it's temporary), we want the code it generates, so this code need not be saved
     -  what this does is to generate the boilerplate code to have docstrings and our models' data types
     -  we can then add some test blocks to ensure our code meet the standards of the basics test above
-6. can also look at `dbt_expectations` package for more tests
-7. can generate docs to be hosted on the project website to show docstrings for the project, tables or columns
-8. create a `schema.yml` for tables under `staging` and `core` by `compile selection` on below code block, select and compile separately
+6. create a `schema.yml` for tables under `staging` and `core` by `compile selection` on below code block, select and compile separately

 ```sql
 {% set models_to_generate = codegen.get_models(directory='staging', prefix='stg') %}